July 07, 2022

 What to Look for in a WordPress Host

 Now that you’ve learned quite a bit more about what WordPress web hosting is, you’re more set than ever to find a service to host your site.
-When combing through the many options, keep these following factors in consideration:
+You'll want to select the best managed WordPress hosting that meets the needs of your website.
+However, you have a lot of options to choose from.
+When combing through these many options, keep these following factors in consideration:

 • Speed and resources: One of the biggest selling points about WordPress hosting services is that they are optimized for speed.
 Look into what type of speed performance your potential host promises, and how they use their resources to provide you with a high-performing site.